1. The theory behind the technology

 Direct Block Scheduling (DBS) is an alternative approach to this step-wise process.
-It has been studied for almost 50 years by researchers worldwide, but back then computers were not developed enough to handle the proposal first made by Johnson in 1968 of a global mathematical model to optimize mining projects.
-Over the decades, other authors followed Johnson's approach and introduced their algorithms, technology advanced as well, but the capability to solve larger problems kept being a challenge.
+It has been studied for almost 50 years by researchers worldwide, but back then computers were not developed enough to handle the proposal first made by Johnson in 1968, of a global mathematical model to optimize mining projects.
+Over the decades, other authors followed Johnson's approach and introduced their algorithms.
+Technology advanced as well, but solving larger problems remained a challenge.

 In addition, the algorithm's framework, based on mixed-integer linear programming (MILP) with heuristics, is flexible to include any sort of other constraints (fleet and excavation hours, metal production, average haul distance, among others) and blending.
 Figure 3 illustrates a comparison between DBS and traditional methodology.

-Direct Block Scheduling does not require predefining your destinations since it is capable of automatically performing the ore/waste delineation.
-Because of this optimized definition, the economic values are calculated before importing the data for each possibility.
+Direct Block Scheduling does not require predefining your destinations, since it is capable of automatically performing the ore/waste delineation.
+Because of this optimized definition, the economic values are calculated for each possibility before importing the data.
 This means that N different destinations can be created, leaving for the algorithm the duty to define the best blocks’ destinations based on the feasibility to mine them and their economic contributions, represented by the block value.
 The user no longer needs to assume a certain cut off-grade based on previous experience to predefine whether a block is an ore or waste.

-The average grade reported in each period by DBS (Figure 4) can be interpreted as an “optimal” cut-off that was achieved as a consequence of a complex optimization process that considered production, geotechnical and temporal constraints, which oppose to the assumed fixed arbitrary value that would govern the blocks' destinations, present in the conventional methodology for mine scheduling.
+The average grade reported on each period by DBS (Figure 4) can be interpreted as an “optimal” cut-off that was achieved as a consequence of a complex optimization process that considered production, geotechnical and temporal constraints.
+They oppose the assumed fixed arbitrary value that would govern the blocks' destinations, present in the conventional methodology for mine scheduling.
 Figure 5 illustrates a simplified flowchart of how blocks' destinations are defined.